TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-14-alice-nelmio-hautelook-faker-and-how-to-upgrade-doctrine-fixtures-part-2.md

 ];
 ```

 Now we have 2 references to `@admin1` - 2 different references.
-To add more injury to the insult, we've lost PHP features of ``::class` reference.
+To add more injury to the insult, we've lost PHP features of `::class` reference.

+### Fixtures !== real world?

-The `(local)` appendix create a unrealistic database structure.
-We always have only single unique role with id `1`.
+The `(local)` appendix creates an unrealistic database structure.
+In real database, we always have only a single unique role with id of `1`.
+Let's fix that.

-### Let's fix that

-* Remove `(local)` keyword and extract those entities to own fixture file (e.g. `tests/alice-fixtures/roles.php`)
+* Remove the `(local)` keyword and extract those entities to their own fixture file (e.g. `tests/alice-fixtures/roles.php`)
 * Fix differences if necessary, e.g. here would probably create `admin2` with a different role.

+<br>

-In result, we'll have **all roles are unique**.
-If we want to add a new one, we know where.
+As a result, all roles are unique.
+If we want to add a new one, we use the `tests/alice-fixtures/roles.php` file.
 Clear, simple, and honest.

-<br>

 As a bonus, we get to use native PHP again: